igd-geo/lidarserv/README.md

         --log-level <log-level>    Verbosity of the command line output [default: info]  [possible values: trace, debug, info, warn, error]

 SUBCOMMANDS:
-    convert        Reads the csv files with point and trajectory data and converts them to a laz file, that can be used with the replay command help           Prints this message or the help of the given subcommand(s) live-replay    Replays the point data directly from the csv files containing the point and trajectory information.
+    convert        Converts either velodyne csv files (trajectory + points) or a laz file to a laz file that can be used with the replay command help           Prints this message or the help of the given subcommand(s) live-replay    Replays the point data directly from the csv files containing the point and trajectory information.
 Calculation of point positions and encoding of LAZ data is done on-the-fly replay         Replays the given laz file.
 Each frame sent to the server at the given frame rate (fps) contains exactly one chunk of compressed point data from the input file